 The highlights of the pan-Chinese menu are the slightly spicy and amazingly reviving Chongqing noodle soup (chong qing xiao mian), the stir-fried rice cakes with chicken (chao nian gao), and the twice-cooked pork belly (hui guo rou).
 The pork buns stacked behind the glass are ideal for snacking; as are the cooked chicken feet, if you're feeling adventurous.

-One final note: Don't let Hong Kong Büfé's unpretentious, bare interior intimidate you.
+Don't let Hong Kong Büfé's unpretentious, plain interior intimidate you.
 Similar to HeHe and Shandong, this place is immensely popular among local Chinese people, which is the only stamp of approval a Chinese restaurant really needs.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.